c4arl0s/NSURLConnection/README.md

 - An object that enables you to start and stop URL requests.
 - The NSURLConnection class provides convenience class methods to load URL requests both asynchronously using a callback block and synchronously.

+# Content-type

+- Content-type is known as a MIME type that indicates what kind of data an HTTP response contains.

 ``` objective-c
 //
 //  ViewController.m